actions/actions-runner-controller/README.md

 **Bundled Software**<br />
 The GitHub hosted runners include a large amount of pre-installed software packages.
 GitHub maintain a list in README files at <https://github.com/actions/virtual-environments/tree/main/images/linux>

-This solution maintains a few runner images with `latest` aligning with GitHub's Ubuntu version.
-Older images are maintained whilst GitHub also provides them as an option.
-These images do not contain all of the software installed on the GitHub runners.
-It contains the following subset of packages from the GitHub runners:
+This solution maintains a few runner images with `latest` aligning with GitHub's Ubuntu version, these images do not contain all of the software installed on the GitHub runners.
+The images contain the following subset of packages from the GitHub runners:

 - Basic CLI packages
 - git